MagicGautam/Sirius/docs/Progress.md

-# 🛡️ DevSecOps Vulnerability Dashboard - Overview
+# 🛡️ SIRIUS - Overview

-Welcome to the **DevSecOps Vulnerability Dashboard**, a powerful, intelligent web-based tool designed to streamline and enrich the analysis of security scan reports.
+Welcome to the **Sirius Vulnerability Dashboard**, a powerful, intelligent web-based tool designed to streamline and enrich the analysis of security scan reports.

 This project integrates automated ingestion of findings from various security scanners, leverages the capabilities of **local Large Language Models (LLMs)** via Ollama for human-readable insights, and implements efficient **caching mechanisms** to reduce redundancy and improve performance.